Themes Tilburg Sustainability Center

 Inter-disciplinary analyses of the use of ICT and social media in disaster managements are also part of the research conducted by this group.
 In this regard, we use data from satellite observation systems as an input in legal processes regarding international environmental law.
 We also have a small group of researchers focusing on the design, development and evaluation of information systems for environmental emergency response in case of natural disasters, as well as on disaster prevention and early warning systems through global observation systems.

 The group also explores the conceptual and empirical identification of the many causal relationships between CSR activities and impacts.
-Furthermore, the CSR group studies the investment approach of Sustainable and Responsible Investing (SRI), integrating long-term environmental, social, and governance criteria into mainstream investment and ownership decision making with the objective of generating superior risk-adjusted financial returns.
+Furthermore, the CSR group studies the investment approach of Sustainable and Responsible Investing (SRI), integrating long-term environmental, social, and governance criteria into mainstream investment.

 TSC has a close cooperation with CentERdata, which specializes in collecting and analyzing data from large panel surveys.